Andrew Jamison, CEO

 Samson Timoner, Ph.D., CTO, Founder

-Samson has 15 years of Machine vision experience and has written two 60,000+ line software libraries in C++.
+Samson is an expert in image processing and machine vision with more than 15 years experience.
+He has written two 60,000+ line software libraries in C++, in addition to writing the first version of Scalable Display's software.
 He has contributed to several open-source projects including the visualization toolkit (VTK) and the Insight Toolkit (ITK).
 After receiving his Ph.D. from MIT with a focus on fast image-processing algorithms, Samson served as a researcher at the prestigious universities including MIT, Caltech, Harvard, and the Swiss Federal Institute of Technology.

 Kevin Amaratunga, Ph.D., Vice-President of Engineering